-Assuming you’re doing the blog technique I just mentioned, you should be publishing one blog a week, or at least twice a month for steady and consistent growth.
-Remember to use keyword research tools to help you figure the right type of content to write for your audience.
+Assuming you’re doing the blogging technique I just mentioned, you should be publishing one blog a week or at least twice a month for steady and consistent growth.
+Remember to use keyword research tools to help you figure out the right type of content to write for your audience.

 You can reach out to blog writers simply asking if they could kindly give you a backlink.
 Or you can buy a bunch from backlink gigs on Fiverr.

 Just remember, you want to have backlinks that are relevant to your industry.
 As a digital marketing agency, I don’t want a bunch of backlinks from a soap company out in Russia… makes no sense!

 When there are hundreds of larger companies that you’re up against, you need to conserve your resources, grab as many small wins, and steal your competitor’s traffic undetected until you own it all.

 To do this, you want to use all platforms at your disposal.
 Publish content on your blog, Facebook, Instagram, SnapChat, Pinterest, LinkedIn, EVERYWHERE.